ib-ruby/ib-api/README.md

 $ gem install ib-api
 ```

 In its plain vanilla usage, it just exchanges messages with the TWS.
-Any response is stored in the `recieved-Array`.
+Any response is stored in the `received-Array`.

 It needs just a few lines of code to place an order